ywamsendai/ywamsendai-docs/docs/students/guidelines.md

 ﻿---
-id: guidelines
-title: DTS Guidelines
+sidebar_position: 3
 ---

+# DTS Guidelines

 In order to make the most of this short but intense DTS season, we have some guidelines to help us to honour and love each other as a community.